Internet protocol suite: Adoption

 In March 1982, the US Department of Defense declared TCP/IP as the standard for all military computer networking.
-In the same year, NORSAR/NDRE and Peter Kirstein's research group at University College London adopted the protocol.
+In the same year, Norway (NORSAR and NDRE) and Peter Kirstein's research group at University College London adopted the protocol.
 The migration of the ARPANET from NCP to TCP/IP was officially completed on flag day January 1, 1983, when the new protocols were permanently activated.

 In 1985, the Internet Advisory Board (later Internet Architecture Board) held a three-day TCP/IP workshop for the computer industry, attended by 250 vendor representatives, promoting the protocol and leading to its increasing commercial use.
 In 1985, the first Interop conference focused on network interoperability by broader adoption of TCP/IP.
 The conference was founded by Dan Lynch, an early Internet activist.
 From the beginning, large corporations, such as IBM and DEC, attended the meeting.

 IBM, AT&T and DEC were the first major corporations to adopt TCP/IP, this despite having competing proprietary protocols.
-In IBM, from 1984, Barry Appelman's group did TCP/IP development.
+At IBM, from 1984, Barry Appelman's group did TCP/IP development.
 They navigated the corporate politics to get a stream of TCP/IP products for various IBM systems, including MVS, VM, and OS/2.
-At the same time, several smaller companies, such as FTP Software and the Wollongong Group, began offering TCP/IP stacks for DOS and Microsoft Windows.
+Several smaller companies, such as FTP Software and the Wollongong Group, began offering TCP/IP stacks for MS-DOS and Windows.
 The first VM/CMS TCP/IP stack came from the University of Wisconsin.

 Some programmers are notable for early TCP/IP stack implementations.
 Jay Elinsky and Oleg Vishnepolsky of IBM Research wrote software for VM/CMS and OS/2, respectively.
 In 1984, Donald Gillies at MIT wrote a ntcp multi-connection TCP which runs atop the IP/PacketDriver layer maintained by John Romkey at MIT in 1983–84.
 Romkey leveraged this TCP in 1986 when FTP Software was founded.
 Starting in 1985, Phil Karn created a multi-connection TCP application for ham radio systems (KA9Q TCP).